boradRushil/Laboratory-Report-Management-System/README.md

 #  Laboratory-Report-Management-System

-**Lab-Report management System - A Blockchain based system for sharing of patients medical reports.**
+**A Blockchain based system for sharing of patients medical reports.**

-The project aimed to resolve the problem of laboratory records data theft containing sensitive patient information with the use of blockchain's immutability.
+*The project aimed to resolve the problem of laboratory records data theft containing sensitive patient information with the use of blockchain's immutability.*

+### Problem Statement:
+There is an increase in the forging of medical reports and data leaks by third-party intervention.
+This encourages falsifying claims, failure to maintain proper medical records, waiving cost-shares, improper billing practices, and other healthcare frauds.
+Also, the data & its privacy is not secured between the patient and the respective doctors across the hospitals in India which leads to many healthcare abuses.

 ## Tech Stack
 > - Polygon chain